engtuncay/engtuncay.github.io/php/php-w3-10-regex.md

 💡 What is a Regular Expression?

-A regular expression is a sequence of characters that forms a search pattern.
+A regular expression is a sequence of characters that forms `a search pattern`.
 When you search for data in a text, you can use this search pattern to describe what you are searching for.

 A regular expression can be a single character, or a more complicated pattern.